MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Evaluation

 \subsubsection{Compression/decompression}

-Besides the decomposition/recomposition performance, we show the end-to-end compression/decompression performance our method and compare it with state-of-the-art lossy compressors in Fig.~\ref{fig:reduction_rate}.
-According to this figure, ZFP leads all the compressors in terms of both compression and decompression performance, but its advantage decreases as error bound becomes tighter.
-Our method significantly improves the performance of MGARD, leading to compression performance comparable to that of SZ.
-The decompression performance of our method is lower than SZ, because decompression in our approach is as costly as compression due to the symmetric operations while SZ has higher decompression performance than compression performance.
-The hybrid model has higher decompression performance than our method, but its compression performance is only one half that of our method in most cases.
+We then present the compression/decompression performance of our method and compare it with state-of-the-art lossy compressors in Fig.~\ref{fig:reduction_rate}.
+According to this figure, ZFP leads all the evaluated compressors in terms of both compression and decompression performance, but its advantage decreases as the error tolerance becomes low.
+Our method significantly improves the performance of the previous multilevel approach (MGARD), leading to compression performance comparable to that of SZ.
+The decompression performance of our method is lower than SZ, because decompression in our approach is as costly as compression due to the symmetric operations, while SZ has higher decompression performance than compression performance.
+The hybrid model has slightly higher decompression performance than our method, but its compression performance is only one half that of our method in most cases.